-The Parachute Men released two charming, chiming albums for biggish indie label Fire Records.
-These should have set them up as a northern Pretenders but instead saw them unfairly lumped in with the underachieving twee movement.
-Having a female front-person was still relatively unusual in the dark days of the late eighties.
-Vocalist Fiona Gregg’s tales of day-to-day woes and occasional delights seem peculiarly anchored in that time-frame.
+The Parachute Men released two charming, chiming albums for biggish indie label Fire Records which should have set them up as a northern Pretenders but instead saw them unfairly lumped in with the underachieving twee movement.
+Having a female front-person was still relatively unusual in the dark days of the late eighties and vocalist Fiona Gregg’s tales of day-to-day woes and occasional delights seem peculiarly anchored in that time-frame.
 Still, what steel-hearted Loiner could possibly resist the dewy-eyed thrill of their unofficial home town anthem, ‘Leeds Station’?
 It’s all there on YouTube, you know.

-GET THIS: Earth, Dogs & Eggshells – You’ll pay a pretty price for their debut ‘The Innocents’, but their excellent follow-up is readily available from the usual resources.
+GET THIS: Earth, Dogs & Eggshells – You’ll pay a pretty price for their debut ‘The Innocents’, but their excellent follow-up is readily available from the usual sources.

 THE BRIDEWELL TAXIS

-Unfairly lumped in with Madchester’s baggy shenanigans.
-Then further hindered by an incongruous hoolie following that was bizarrely at odds with the band’s John Peel-endorsed northern soul groove.
-There’s a slew of classy brass-inflected pop singles out there.
-There’s one slightly faltering full length album called Cage.
-A brilliant compilation, Invisible To You, captures the band at their early peak.
-But its scarcity has now reached mythical proportions.
+Unfairly lumped in with Madchester’s baggy shenanigans, then further hindered by an incongruous hoolie following that was bizarrely at odds with the band’s John Peel-endorsed northern soul groove.
+The Bridewells released a slew of classy brass-inflected pop singles and one somewhat faltering full length album called Cage.
+A brilliant compilation, Invisible To You, captures the band at their early peak, but its scarcity has now reached mythical proportions.
 As definitive as great lost bands go then, I suppose.